ryankopf/cononline/README.md

 Forking means to copy the project and make your own clone.
 You will make your edits and suggested changes there, and then you submit a "pull request", requesting that we accept your changes.
 Any changes you submit you agree to license under the same license as the rest of the project.

+# Future development

+* On the dealers and artists page, show a list of all the presently logged-on attendees/cosplayers "browsing now"
+* Enable chatting between attendees/cosplayers using ActionCable
+* Add carts (can be saved to either a user, or if not logged in then to the session)
+* Add inventory amounts to products
+* Convert carts to orders upon payment (log the amount paid for each item, quantity, decrement the product's inventory, etc)
+* Receive payment information from Paypal IPN - payment still goes straight to the user.

 # Copyright

 See the Copyright.md file.